 Considering these factors, a 28-day residential treatment program for drug and/or alcohol abuse only allows for about 2 weeks where real work can be done by the individual to overcome their addiction or substance use disorder.
 Considering this clearly a 28-day residential treatment program isn’t sufficient to allow for a high probability of success for the individual’s sobriety when leaving the residential treatment program.

-Success Factors for Residential Treatment
+Success Factors and Benefits of Drug Rehab Residential Treatment

 Other factors to consider that can impact an individual’s chances of success in their recovery include the fact that longer stays in a residential treatment program mean that the person will experience a drug and alcohol-free environment for a longer period of time.
 This can be a major change to someone’s life and experiencing it for a longer time will enable them to develop a level of comfort and confidence.